Code Conventions for Java

 ...

-The following are conventions specific to this document; the general Java conventions make no comment on them.
+The following are additional conventions; the general Java conventions make no reference to them.

 The use of * in an import statement (e.g., import java.awt.*) should not be used, even though Java provides the functionality.
 It is considered poor programming style and can lead to ambiguities when multiple classes are used with the same name but from different packages.